-The St. Albans Recreation Department is altering our soccer format to align with USA Soccer best practices.
+The St. Albans Recreation Department is altering our soccer format to align with US Soccer best practices.
 What does that mean?
+See Below

 Choose whether you would like your child to practice on Tuesday & Thursday or Monday & Wednesday by registering for your choice below.

 Coaches are parent volunteers - Practices are usually 2 times per week, with time to be determined by the coach's availability.
 Games are played Saturday mornings starting at 8:00am through noon at Hard'ack Recreation Area.
 Each Player receives a uniform.
 Schedules will be posted as soon as they are available.
 USA soccer coach certification and first aid/ CPR certification is available free of charge, but is NOT required.

 Fun is the main reason children play sports.
 Every piece of research ever done, every survey ever taken, or every time we ask the children, the primary answer for why they play is fun.
 Adults think fun for kids is goofing off, not listening, and not being serious.
 Children don’t define fun this way.
 In fact, Amanda Visek, in her groundbreaking Fun Maps research, decided to ask children to help her define fun.
 What she discovered was that children have 81 different determinants for having fun in sports!